greatmanokonkwo/vics/README.md

 - [ ] Interface with speaker hardware
 - [ ] Write object detection model
 - [ ] Build WakeWord model for AI voice assistant (wake word: "Hey VICS")
-- [ ] Build NLP model for taking in audio input and
+- [ ] Build NLP model for taking in audio input and return a classification for the command issued
 - [ ] Using the detected objects find way to create voice responses with the detected objects
 - [ ] Write data collection scripts